 Blueberries, strawberries, blackberries and raspberries are antioxidant-rich and high in vitamin C, which has been shown to fight stress while strengthening the immune system.
 My favorites are blueberries and blackberries.
 Although I love cooking with berries — cobblers, crumbles, etc. — I find it easy to simply add berries to cereal, oatmeal and salads.

-A bowl of warm oats can help boost serotonin levels, which helps combat symptoms of stress and anxiety.
+The L-tryptophan in a bowl of warm oats can help boost serotonin levels, which helps combat symptoms of stress and anxiety.
 High in fiber, oats will also keep you full longer, helping to ward off the emotional eating that often accompanies stress.

 8. Nuts & seeds